Phileosopher/commonplace/people-rules.md

 The [purpose](purpose.md) of those rules isn't to "stop" the action from happening completely, since people will always make [evil decisions](morality-evil.md) if they have something to [gain](purpose.md).
 Instead, a rule is designed to make the action's [risks](safety.md) so challenging and [scary](mind-feelings-fear.md) that people [decide](decisions.md) differently before doing it.

+APPLICATION: While some people assert that the law is a teacher of [morality](morality.md), that only applies to the degree that people trust that law to be aligned with morality.
+It teaches to the people who wish to be taught.

-The rules must at least *[appear](image.md)* to be enforceable, or people won't honor them.
+The rules must at least *[appear](image.md)* enforceable, or people won't honor them.
 Enforceable rules require several components:

 1. Clear - indicates exactly how someone can honor the rule.
 2. Realistic - it doesn't push so far against [human nature](humanity-universals.md) that it's impossible to honor.
 3. Observable - the authorities can somehow [perceive](image.md) when someone is crossing a boundary.
 4. Actionable - the authorities can do something to take away from that person's [power](power.md).

+APPLICATION: Rules never motivate people toward things implicitly, so rules can never make people [moral](morality.md), and [social engineering](rules-methods.md) is more dangerous than helpful.

 To be [just](morality-justice.md), every rule must have a few qualities: